liballeg/allegro5/readme_a5.txt

 	$ mkdir Build
 	$ cd Build

-*Note:* For MinGW with gcc < 4, you cannot build a static library because TLS (thread local storage, using __thread) support was not introduced until version 4.

 Run `cmake` with whatever options you want.
 Some common options are, with defaults in brackets:

 - GRADE_STANDARD -- Build release library (on)
 - GRADE_DEBUG -- Build debug library (off)
 - GRADE_PROFILE -- Build profiling library (off)
 - SHARED -- Build shared libraries (on)
 - STATIC -- Build static libraries (on)

+If you're not sure about any option, just leave it at the default.

+*Note:* MinGW users: if you have `sh.exe` in your PATH you should call CMake with the options `-G "MSYS Makefiles"`.
+Otherwise, use `-G "MinGW Makefiles"`.

+*Note:* For MinGW with gcc < 4, you cannot build a static library because TLS (thread local storage, using __thread) support was not introduced until version 4.

 Examples: (you only need one)